 For camps, excursions and special events, a designated staff member will be responsible for maintaining a list of students at risk of anaphylaxis attending the special event, together with their Individual Anaphylaxis Management Plans and adrenaline auto-injectors, where appropriate.
 Any child attending an off-site excursion or camp must supply a second back up adrenaline auto-injector to take on the excursion.
 If the child does not supply a second adrenaline auto-injector they will not be permitted to attend the excursion or camp.
-The school's general use adrenaline auto-injectors are not to be taken off site at any time and must remain on school premises.
 The child's adrenaline auto-injector must travel in the same bus/vehicle as the child at risk of anaphylaxis.
 The child's adrenaline auto-injector must be accessible and must accompany the child in their excursion/camp group at all times during the event.

-Each adrenaline auto-injector will be signed out of the sickbay cupboard by the teacher in charge of the child at risk of anaphylaxis on the day of the excursion.
-The adrenaline auto-injector will be signed back into the school sick bay cupboard immediately when the child returns to school.
+Each adrenaline auto-injector will be signed out of the sick bay by the teacher in charge of the child at risk of anaphylaxis on the day of the excursion / off site activity.
+The adrenaline auto-injector will be signed back into the sick bay immediately when the child returns to school.